Table of Contents

 - Evaluating and monitoring patient receiving nonoperative treatment

-Chest X-ray AP and lateral view
+Chest X-ray (Antero-Posterior and Lateral views)

-FAST (Focused assessment with sonography for trauma)
+FAST (Focused Assessment with Sonography for Trauma)

 In patients with polytrauma who are hemodynamically unstable and refractory to fluid administration and blood transfusion, bedside FAST is the only imaging method beneficial in them.
 Free fluid in the abdomen and pelvis suggest intraabdominal hemorrhage.